Tuck-Williamson/Mutual-Inclusion-csci-602-fall-2025-group-project/IterationDocs/Iteration-0/TeamDocumentation.md

 ## Team Meeting/Communications Details

 The team met over Zoom chat initially starting October 24, 2025.
 We discussed the project and the goals of the project.
+Chat has continued throughout the iteration.
+The team met again on October 26, 2025, via a Zoom call at ~19:00 as our customer meeting.

 - **Dan** shared his idea for what we could create for our project.
 - **Dan** set up the project with a Jira site to track the progress of the project.
 - **Dan** added some initial items to the project board on Jira.

-Chat has continued throughout the iteration.

-The team met again on October 26, 2025, via a Zoom call at ~19:00 as our customer meeting. **Tuck** created an agenda for the meeting and shared it with the team.
+- **Tuck** created an agenda for the meeting and shared it with the team.

-## Team Zoom Customer Meeting
+## Team Zoom Meeting - October 26, 2025

 ### Meeting Agenda